In business, media, marketing, sports, politics, entertainment, and nearly every other facet of our lives, our world increasingly relies on data.

 The Real Estate Center also ensures that MarketViewer data isn’t skewed by a single sale being counted multiple times.
 In some data sources, a sale may be recorded two or more times if the property has been entered into multiple MLSs.
 To ensure that each sale is only tallied once, properties reflected in MarketViewer data are categorized by a precise geo-location—the exact latitude and longitude of a piece of real estate.
 If multiple sales appear in the data from the exact same geo-location, that sale is only counted one time.

 MLS reports typically include only properties that were entered into that MLS.
 However, reports in MarketViewer reflect all property sales that occur within a geographical boundary regardless of which MLS the listings came from.

 Due to these efforts to create the best, most reliable data, it’s possible that MarketViewer statistics may not match statistics from your own MLS, even when comparing the same time period.

 Where did MarketViewer come from?

-In 2015, the Texas Association of REALTORS® launched the Texas REALTOR® Data Relevance Project, a partnership that included local REALTOR® associations and their MLSs.
+In 2015, the Texas REALTORS® launched the Texas REALTOR® Data Relevance Project, a partnership that included local REALTOR® associations and their MLSs.
 The project was made possible through a research agreement with the Real Estate Center at Texas A&M University.
 The Data Relevance Project has provided local REALTOR® associations access to comprehensive local data that the association can share with members and with local media.
 Many local REALTOR® associations have been using Data Relevance Project data and infographics in press releases, in member communications, and on Facebook, Twitter, and other social media channels.